krepoli/CS-330/README.md

 ## 2. Install the C/C++ extension for VS Code

-Search for this in the Extensions view.
+Search for this in the Extensions view on VS Code.

 ## 3. Install a Compiler